etcd-io/etcd/Documentation/04_to_2_snapshot_migration.md

 ```

 If you have a large amount of data, you can specify more concurrent works to copy data in parallel by using `-c` flag.
 If you have hidden keys to copy, you can use `--hidden` flag to specify.
+For example fleet uses `/_coreos.com/fleet` so to import those keys use `--hidden /_coreos.com`.

 And the data will quickly copy into the new cluster: